 The second dermatologist, a small blonde with a cartoon voice, wasn’t Russian though my Russian friend had recommended her.
 She could hardly hold back her shock and judgement that I washed my face with soap.
 She cut cylindrical pieces from my skin for the biopsy and gave me an allergy test that came out normal.
 Pretty much every time something was wrong with me or hurt it turned out to be nothing, that way.

 I went to an Ear Nose Throat doctor one morning a few days after getting a referral.
 The pain hadn’t subsided and I was sleeping on my left side to try to ease the pressure, which was hurting my left arm.
 The doctor looked a lot like the smoking doctor from Humans of New York and wasn’t that friendly, he sort of just got right to it with little announcement or fanfare.
 It was a little unsettling to not get to mentally prepare but it was more unsettling to mentally overprepare with the tentative Referral Queen.
 Suddenly he was irrigating, which did not involve a coffee mug or rushing water and was more like a digging procedure with a scrapy tool and a paper towel.
 I thought he was scraping was to be able to see better what was wrong with me, to confirm my infection, but he didn’t stop scraping for an uncomfortably long time.
 Eventually he broke the silence to state that I had a lot of earwax.
 I imagined my feet being up in stirrups and my gynecologist scraping my vagina and stating that there was a lot of wax in there.
 I needed to go see my gynecologist, my mom wanted me to go to as many doctors as possible this summer, with my dad’s good insurance that wouldn’t work anymore when I moved.
 He scraped and scraped and scraped and when he was done he didn’t show me the paper towel that all the wax had gone onto like I’d hoped, like when you glance at the tissue you blow your nose in, or toilet paper after wiping.
 He also didn’t write a prescription as I didn’t have an infection, I didn’t even have a pimple.
 I just had a lot of earwax.
 Where my ear felt stuffed before it now seemed too empty, I could hear what sounded like the ocean but what I thought was my brain sloshing around in its cranial liquid.
-The inside of my head sounded like the ocean and I had a hard time balancing as I walked out of the office.
+I had a hard time balancing as I walked out of the office.
 I didn’t have a copay or need a follow up appointment.

 At home I washed my face with acne face wash and held a shell up to my right ear so it sounded like the ocean all around me.
 It smelled salty from my window, I could see the beach from my room, but I didn’t leave the house for the rest of the day.